 Cycle the French Wine Regions

-With their lush greenery, slower pace of life and medieval villages nestled in the countryside, these French wine regions are not to be missed.
-In...Read more
+With their lush greenery, slower pace of life and medieval villages nestled in the countryside, these French wine regions are not to be ...Read more

 The Alsace tour is one of our favourite Softies cycling holidays, the Verdant Alsace hugs the border between France and Germany, and its complex, full-bodied wines reflect a unique blend of the two European traditions.
 As well as viticulture, the region is renowned for its natural beauty.
 The Rhine meanders through the region, and you may be lucky enough to spot graceful storks or rare butterflies.
 Alsace wineries are generally family run and tend to be small operations, so you'll find plenty of opportunities to discuss techniques and favourite vintages with the winemakers themselves.
 Here are five delectable wines to get you started.